HBO Max: United States

-At launch, HBO Max was only available to customers in the United States and certain territories of the same country.
-Due to regional rights restrictions, HBO cannot offer the service outside of the country, and its terms of use explicitly forbid the service from being used outside the United States.
-Users from outside the U.S. that are detected to have used services such as virtual private networks (VPN) to evade the geo-blocking to use HBO Max are subject to have their services terminated with no refund.

 WarnerMedia subsequently negotiated with other pay TV providers for similar arrangements.
 On February 20, 2020, WarnerMedia announced a distribution deal with YouTube TV that would allow members to add HBO and Cinemax, while also being able to include HBO Max as an add-on.
 On April 15, 2020, WarnerMedia announced a similar deal with Charter Spectrum (which acquired Warner's former cable division after it was spun off in 2009, in May 2016) to give access to HBO Max for HBO subscribers via their TV Everywhere credentials.
 A similar agreement was announced with Hulu on May 1 for most existing subscribers via Hulu + Live TV, as well as being available as an add-on to all other plans on the service.
 On May 20, 2020, it was announced that WarnerMedia had made distribution deals with Altice USA, Cox Communications, Xbox, Samsung, PlayStation, Verizon Communications and the National Cable Television Cooperative (NCTC).
 An agreement with Comcast (Xfinity) was announced a few hours after the platform's launch.
-HBO Max is also available on Xfinity Flex and Cox Contour Stream Player.
+Max is also available on Xfinity Flex and Cox Contour Stream Player.